spcCodes/STUDENT-INTERVENTION-SYSTEM/README.md

 It is a classification problem as it contains binary output as whether the student needs intervention or not.
 The student data is saved as student-data.csv file.

+The entire project has been explained in detail in the python notebook StudentInterventionSystem.ipynb

 Dataset used: UCI Language : Python Packages : sklearn , matplotlib